 Ezekiel 16:43 “Because thou hast not remembered the days of thy youth, but hast fretted me in all these [things]; behold, therefore I also will recompense thy way upon [thine] head, saith the Lord GOD: and thou shalt not commit this lewdness above all thine abominations.”

-The word “lewdness” means heinous crime.
+The word “lewdness” means behavior that is sexual in an obvious and offensive way.
 This is not just a sin, but one that brings revulsion.
 God wants her to remember her first love, and turn back to Him with all her heart.
 The punishment is just, for such behavior.
 The following Scripture Jesus spoke describes how God feels about this.